-Around 5 million people misuse Adderall and stimulant medications in the United States.
-While these drugs can be beneficial for people with certain medical conditions, they do pose risks, especially for those who use them in ways other than prescribed by a medical professional.
+Usage of Adderall and other stimulants in the United States has increased over the last few years, according to reviews of pharmacy dispensing rates.
+While these drugs can be beneficial for people with certain medical conditions, they pose risks, especially for those who use them in ways other than prescribed by a medical professional.
 Understanding the long-term effects of Adderall and other stimulants can allow anyone who takes the drug to make an informed decision about continuing use.

 What Is Adderall?

 Adderall is a prescription medication from a class of drugs known as stimulants.
-These drugs work by increasing levels of two brain chemical messengers: dopamine and norepinephrine.
+These drugs increase levels of two brain chemical messengers: dopamine and norepinephrine.
 Dopamine helps control the brain’s reward center, producing feelings of pleasure in response to certain stimuli.
-It also plays a role in learning, memory, mood, sleep and the functioning of the kidneys and cardiovascular and nervous systems.
-Norepinephrine produced by the adrenal glands aids in metabolism and increases heart rate and blood pressure for the fight-or-flight response.
+It also plays a role in learning, memory, mood, sleep and the functioning of the kidneys and the cardiovascular and nervous systems.
+Norepinephrine, produced by the adrenal glands, aids metabolism and increases heart rate and blood pressure for the fight-or-flight response.

-The generic version of Adderall is called dextroamphetamine/amphetamine.
-Its name refers to the fact that it is a combination of two stimulant drugs: dextroamphetamine and amphetamine.
-Other stimulants that doctors may prescribe as alternatives to Adderall include:
+The generic version of Adderall is dextroamphetamine/amphetamine.
+Its name refers to the fact that it’s a combination of two stimulant drugs: dextroamphetamine and amphetamine.
+Other stimulants doctors may prescribe as alternatives to Adderall include:

 • Amphetamine (Adzenys XR-ODT, Dyanavel XR)